ibm-cloud-docs/containers/cs_cluster.md

         If a public and private VLAN already exists, note the matching routers.
 Private VLAN routers always begin with `bcr` (back-end router) and public VLAN routers always begin with `fcr` (front-end router).
 The number and letter combination after those prefixes must match to use those VLANs when creating a cluster.
 In the example output, any of the private VLANs can be used with any of public VLANs because the routers all include `02a.dal10`.

     4. Run the `cluster-create` command.
-You can choose between a lite cluster, which includes one worker node set up with 2vCPU and 4GB memory, or a standard cluster, which can include as many worker nodes as you choose in your {{site.data.keyword.BluSoftlayer_notm}} account.
+You can choose between a lite cluster, which includes one worker node set up with 2vCPU and 4GB memory, or a standard cluster, which can include as many worker nodes as you choose in your IBM Bluemix Infrastructure (SoftLayer) account.
 When you create a standard cluster, by default, the hardware of the worker node is shared by multiple IBM customers and billed by hours of usage. </br>Example for a standard cluster:

         ```
         bx cs cluster-create --location dal10 --public-vlan <public_vlan_id> --private-vlan <private_vlan_id> --machine-type u1c.2x4 --workers 3 --name <cluster_name>